BDhackers009/nethunter-termux/README.md

-# nethunter-termux-minimal
-this is a modified version of Offcial kali nethunter script.with it you can setup a minimal version of nethunter
+this is a modified version of Offcial kali nethunter script.With it you can setup a minimal version of nethunter

-#Installing
+# Installation
 To install Nethunter-Termux Minimal version copy below command and paste in ur termux

 1st things you shoud update and upgrade Termux by